bewuethr/md2json-action/README.md

 ### `json`

-A string containing the JSON syntax tree for the provided Markdown input.
+An escaped one-line string containing the JSON syntax tree for the provided Markdown input; use `fromJSON` to convert back to JSON

 ## Example usage